Doctor Willard Bliss: Treatment of James Garfield

 On July 2, 1881, Bliss was summoned by Robert Todd Lincoln after James A. Garfield had been shot by Charles J. Guiteau at the Baltimore and Potomac Railroad Station in Washington, D.C.
 Bliss examined Garfield's bullet wounds with his fingers and metal probes, concluding the bullet was in the President's liver.

 Bliss immediately commandeered as Garfield's doctor, most likely to restore his own reputation, after their return to the White House.
 He ordered to have the president isolated, confining him to a room in the White House.
 Garfield's personal physician Jedediah Hyde Baxter arrived at the White House the next day to see Garfield; after a heated exchange, Bliss ousted Baxter, and wrote a letter to other doctors requesting them not to see Garfield.
 As trained nurses were uncommon at this time, Bliss used Cabinet members' wives as help, even though they had no knowledge of nurses' duties.
 Two days following the shooting, Bliss summoned two surgeons, David Hayes Agnew and Frank Hastings Hamilton, to help.
 Throughout the next weeks, Bliss repeatedly probed Garfield's wound with unsterilized fingers and instruments.
 As Garfield's condition grew increasingly worse and he became unable to keep down his food, Bliss began rectally feeding him.

 Bliss also invited Alexander Graham Bell to test his metal detector on the President, hoping that it would locate the bullet.
 The device's signal was thought to be distorted by the metal bed springs.
-Later the detector was proved to work perfectly and would have found the bullet had Bliss allowed Bell to use the device on Garfield's left side as well his right side.
+Later the detector was proved to work perfectly and would have found the bullet had Bliss allowed Bell to use the device on Garfield's left side as well as his right side.

 After Garfield's death, Bliss submitted a claim for $25,000 for his services to the President.
 He was offered $6,500 instead, an offer that he refused.

-Some believed even at the time that Bliss was guilty of malpractice, a claim unsuccessfully raised by Guiteau's attorneys during the trial.
+Some, even at the time, believed that Bliss was guilty of malpractice, a claim unsuccessfully raised by Guiteau's attorneys during the trial.